 Due to the nature of Berkshire's services, most accounts will be reviewed by the investment manager for the account on a daily basis to measure the impact of factors including, but not limited to, daily market activity, general economic or political trends, interest rate movements, and/or changes in the regulatory environment.
 However, depending upon the current market conditions and the particular position of the account, not all accounts need daily review.
 Client accounts will be monitored by the investment manager to ensure that the client's primary investment and risk objectives are maintained (e.g. growth, safety, income, etc.).
 The number of accounts assigned to an investment manager will never exceed that number which would compromise the high standards established by Berkshire.
 In addition to regular review by the investment manager of each account, all accounts will be reviewed for accuracy on a monthly basis by office support staff.
-This review will follow strict procedures as approved by Berkshire's President.
-Berkshire's investment policy committee meets periodically to review all portfolios to ensure each account is structured in compliance with client investment policy guidelines.
+Berkshire's investment policy committee meets periodically to review portfolios to ensure each account is structured in compliance with client investment policy guidelines.